wcarhart/wanda/README.md

 Timeline site for [Will and Alexx](https://alexxandwill.us).

 ### Content Generation
 HTML is automagically generated based on the content in `content.md`.
 This is done via `generate.py`.
-To regenerate `index.html`, run:
+To regenerate (and overwrite) `index.html`, run:
 ```bash
 python3 generate.py
 ```
-Which will overwrite `index.html`.

 See the header comment in `content.md` for the expected content format.